carpentries/instructor-training/06-design.md

 >     to create a short lesson.
 > *   Learner can analyze a short lesson by comparing it to the elements of WHERETO.
 {: .objectives}

+Transitioning from educational pyschology (how people learn) to lesson design (how teachers teach),

 Most people design courses as follows: